David B. Glover, PhD

 Teaching

-I teach qualitative research methods, ecological approaches to perception and learning, and martial arts as a site of transformation.
+I teach qualitative research methods, ecological approaches to perception and learning, and martial arts as research sites and practices for personal transformation.
 I am open to invited adjunct positions, guest lectures, and curriculum design conversations with interdisciplinary graduate programs.

 Doctoral Coaching

-Each year, I work with a small number of doctoral students on conceptually ambitious dissertations.
+Many PhD students develop projects that are conceptually ambitious yet difficult to realize within conventional academic expectations and support structures.
+Throughout the year, I work with a limited number of doctoral students on conceptually ambitious dissertations.
 Coaching is offered on a limited, application-based basis.

 Currently